Protect yourself and your community against serious diseases by keeping up to date with your vaccinations.

 Very rarely, some people experience an anaphylactic reaction (serious allergic reaction) soon after vaccination.
 This can cause difficulty breathing and may cause them to collapse.
 The person giving you your vaccine is fully trained to deal with this extremely rare type of reaction.

-- a temperature of 39°C or above
+- have a temperature of 39°C or above

-- a fit
+- you're having a fit

 How do vaccines work?

 Vaccines work by helping the body's immune system make antibodies (substances that fight off infection).
 If you come into contact with the infection once immunised, the antibodies recognise the infection and help protect you.